ChrisCarleton/BottomTime-Core/README.md

 for setting things up!
 To create an initial Admin account run the following command:

 ```
-gulp create-admin-user <mongoEndpoint>
+gulp create-admin-user [mongoEndpoint]
 ```

 You'll be prompted for a strong password.
 Once completed, the command will have created (or updated) a privileged user called 'Admin' with the password you provided.
-The cammand can also be used to reset the admin password if it is forgotten.
+The command can also be used to reset the admin password if it is forgotten.

 ### Generating Test Data